Jae-Hyun-Cha/cse15l-lab-reports/lab-report-week1.md

 4. __Moving Files with scp__

-    - Connect to the remote server with ssh again.
-The command scp <file name> <username>@ieng6.ucsd.edu:<directory on server> moves a file in the working directory on the client to any directory on the ieng6 server.
+    - Now, let's connect to the remote server with using ssh and a new command called scp.

-    - Make a new file in VS Code named WhereAmI.java.
+    - First, make a new file in VS Code named WhereAmI.java.
 Then, put the following content below.
+    ```
     class WhereAmI {
         public static void main(String[] args) {
             System.out.println(System.getProperty("os.name"));